City of Deltona

 Agreement.
 Maverick and Creative are willing to execute a General

-Release extinguishing any and all claims including all past, present, and
+Release extinguishing any and all claims including all past, present,

-City dismissing its own counterclaims in the Litigation.
+for the City dismissing its own counterclaims in the Litigation.

 B.